-For contracts where control is transferred at a point in time the Company considers the following indicators of the transfer of control of the asset to the customer:
+For contracts where control is transferred at a point in time the Company considers the following indicators of the transfer of b) Accounting for revenue and land cost for projects executed through joint development arrangements ('JDA')

-- When the entity obtains a present right to payment for the asset.

-- When the entity transfers legal title of the asset to the customer. - When the entity transfers physical possession of the asset to the customer. - When the entity transfers significant risks and rewards of ownership of the asset to the customer.

-- When the customer has accepted the asset.
+- When the entity obtains a present right to payment for the asset. - When the entity transfers legal title of the asset to the customer. - When the entity transfers physical possession of the asset to the customer. - When the entity transfers significant risks and rewards of ownership of the asset to the customer. - When the customer has accepted the asset.